rkhoury18/Embedded_CW2/README.md

 - Polyphony: The user can select multiple tones to be played simeltaneously.
 - User Interface: Our sytnehsizer containes a intuitive User Interface, displaying selected volume and octave, Key being pressed and waveform being produced.
 - Key-board auto-detect: Our synthesizer allows the user to cascade multipkle keyboards, in any order.
 By default, the left most keyboard will be the master keyboard, while each succesive keyboard to the masters right will be 1 octave higher.
 Keboards can be disconnected and reconnected while playing, however, some synchronization erros might appear.
 This would require the user to rest the board using the reset button.
-- Stereo: When the user uses multiple keyboards, each of the speakers connected is also employed.
-This enable the Stereo effect, where the sound is given more depth.
+- Stereo: When the user uses multiple keyboards, each of the speakers connected are also employed.
+This enable the Stereo effect, where the resulting sound is given more depth.

 ## Analysis: